Online

 Once the preliminary information is gathered, it’s time to get on with the fun stuff – posting your photos, videos and thoughts or comments for others to see.
 The status feature allows you to share your mood, what’s on your mind or any other information you choose and your contacts can comment on these tid-bits of knowledge.

-Facebook also provides you with a clever newsfeed that posts updates to your friends and family whenever you’ve changed your status or added new content – this feature is a godsend when you have a lot of contacts to keep up with and not enough time to trawl through all their pages every day looking for what’s new.
+Facebook also provides the well-known newsfeed that posts updates to your friends and family whenever you’ve changed your status or added new content – this feature is a godsend when you have a lot of contacts to keep up with and not enough time to trawl through all their pages every day looking for what’s new.

 Networking